HassanRezaee/NPC/README.md

 # Load data
-We have prepared a sample simulated data set.
+As mentioned, we have prepared a sample simulated data set.
 Data have simulated over a small road network taken from downtown Ottawa.
+The data simulation process is described in detail in the article.

 ```{r}
 load("intersection_crash_data_sim.RData")